July 10, 2023

 2. Brand Positioning

-Based on the research and development from the Brand Charrette, we can begin to formulate a series of options that are excellent representations of the community.
-This is where we build out the customer- and resident-facing elements that give your community its unique theme.
+This is where customer- and resident-facing elements are built that give your community its unique theme.
+Based on the research and development from the Brand Charrette, we can formulate a series of options that are excellent representations of the community.
 The four core elements of a master-planned community brand are:

 - Naming: The name of your community should be meaningful, timeless, appealing to your target market, and distinct from other communities in the area.
 It should tell a story and communicate the essence of the community.

 - Brand promises: Every community has a tagline that fleshes out the name and purpose of the community.
-Choosing the right brand promises isn't just about choosing the right wording; it's about choosing the right community characteristics to emphasize.
+Choosing the right brand promises isn't just about selecting the correct wording; it's about choosing the right community characteristics to emphasize.

 - Personality: Just like the community's brand promises, the personality of the branding strategy must resonate with the target audiences.

-At Milesbrand, we think of this process like building a character or matching the community to a well-known figure.
 What qualities should your community be known for?
 What will make it memorable?
-In pursuit of that perfect fit, we develop multiple design and brand promise options to allow your team to react and select which one resonates best.
-This is a highly collaborative process between our team and your team to select the ideal brand for your master-planned community.
+At Milesbrand, we think of this process as building a character or matching the community to a well-known figure.
+In pursuit of that perfect fit, we develop multiple design and brand promise options to allow your team to react and select which resonates best.
+This is a highly collaborative process between our team and your team to choose the ideal brand for your master-planned community.

 3. Brand Plan